 By this point, you should have a more nuanced understanding of what’s happening when you order that “type and screen,” the confirmatory typing, and the PRBC crossmatch.
 You should understand that FFP is simply ABO-matched and thawed, whereas platelets are usually not even matched, unless patients become resistant to them.

-Next time we’ll discuss thresholds and clinical situations when transfusion is indicated.
+In Part 3, we’ll discuss thresholds and clinical situations when transfusion is indicated.